stevepowell99/theorymaker4/help.md

 😀😇🎖️**Theorymaker is great because**:
 - it is good at laying out even complicated diagrams easily, finding good positions for nodes and links.
-- it is based on a simple text “map language” called **MapScript**.
+- each diagram is defined using a simple text language” which you can tweak if you want.
+- it's free!
+Later there might be a subscription to cover more AI use, more control over sharing, etc.
 - you can create and improve your diagram by:
   - just asking the AI
   - clicking on different parts of the diagram to style them and add nodes and links and groups